skypjack/entt/docs/md/entity.md

 ```

 Once created, the group gets the ownership of all the components specified in
-the template parameter list and arranges their pools so as to iterate all of
+the template parameter list and arranges their pools as needed.
-them as fast as possible.

 Sorting owned components is no longer allowed once the group has been created.
 However, full-owning groups can be sorted by means of their `sort` member
-functions, if required.
-Sorting a full-owning group affects all the instances of
+functions.
+Sorting a full-owning group affects all its instances.
-the same group (it means that users don't have to call `sort` on each instance
-to sort all of them because they share the underlying data structure).

 ### Partial-owning groups